dipeshdulal/riverpod_query_provider/README.md

 ## Checklist

 - [x] Riverpod setup with backend calls.
-- [ ] Cache the network requests with dio http cache.
+- [ ] Cache the service returned response.
-- [ ] Invalidate cache and update the data in background if new data is present.
 - [ ] Add a way to invalidate and refetch the data.